jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _... crucial discoveries always emerge during the design/implementation effort._ ― Eric Evans

+_Some folks think that Agile is about going fast.
+It’s not.
+It’s never been about going fast.
+Agile is about knowing, as early as possible, just how screwed we are._ ― Robert C. Martin

 # Requirements

 _The act of describing a program in unambiguous detail and the act of programming are one and the same._ — Kevlin Henney